rizac/stream2segment/README.md

 ## Usage

-Stream2segment is a Python library and command line application available after installation via the command `s2s` on the terminal (type `s2s --help` to show all subcommands). `s2s` subcommands perform all sort of operations, from downloading and managing data, launching Python processing functions, creating class labels for segments annotation, or producing graphical output, as shown below:
+Stream2segment is a Python library and command line application available after installation via the command `s2s` on the terminal.
+By typing `s2s --help` you will see all available subcommands for downloading and managing data, launching Python processing functions, creating class labels for segments annotation, or producing graphical output, as shown below:

 <table>
 	<tr>